wp-plugins/mobile-client-detection-plugin/readme.txt

 The Mobile Client Detection Plug-in provides query_vars 'platform' & 'browser' for simply switching the layout within your theme (requires editing template files).

-It can also be very helpful when it’s required to load different versions of CSS/JS code.
+It can also be very helpful when itâ€™s required to load different versions of CSS/JS code.

 == Description ==